-Latin American history is well represented in the OSU Department of History.
+Latin American history is well represented in the Ohio State University Department of History.
 Professors Guy and Smith are specialists, respectively, in Argentine and Mexican history.
 Alcira Dueñas and Stanley Blake teach Latin American history at our branch campuses.
 Thematic emphases include economic history, gender and sexuality studies, race and ethnicity, and revolutionary societies.

 Professor Stanley Chip Blake specializes in modern Brazilian and Latin American history.
 Dr. Blakes research interests include race and national identity in Latin America, Latin American social and political history, and the history of medicine and public health in the Americas.
 He is currently completing revisions to his first book manuscript entitled The Invention of the Nordestino: Race, Region, and the State, 1850-1945.
 The project examines the development of a regional identity in northeastern Brazil and the ways in which this identity reflected the regions changing economic and political position within the nation in the aftermath of the abolition of slavery.
 His most recent publication, The Medicalization of Nordestinos: Public Health and Regional Identity in Northeastern Brazil 1889-1930, appeared in The Americas.
 Dr. Blake teaches courses on colonial and modern Latin America, the history of Brazil, World history, and the social history of medicine.
 [Curriculum Vitae for Professor Blake [pdf]]